Anurag14/accessfaceid/README.md

 > Soon to be available on `PyPI`.

-## How to use detection as an library
+## How to use face detection as an library

 ### As library